 At incident.io, we are building a product that our users rely on 24/7, all year round.
 This means it is crucial that it is always working, and that is where our on-call rotation comes in.
-We believe that everyone should be on-call because it tightens the feedback loop between shipping new features and maintaining what we have, leading to more pragmatic engineering decisions.
+As we explore in on-call at incident.io, we believe that everyone should be on-call because it tightens the feedback loop between shipping new features and maintaining what we have, leading to more pragmatic engineering decisions.

-We use our own product to run our on-call and incident response (with a fallback system in case things are really broken!), which makes being on-call a great opportunity to improve both our own processes and our product too.
+We use our own on-call software to run our on-call and incident response (with a fallback system in case things are really broken!), which makes being on-call a great opportunity to improve both our own processes and our product too.

 Being on-call has an impact on home life, and we are committed to making it the best experience possible.
 Our approach is built on support, a thoughtful approach to compensation, and clear expectations.

-To manage the workload, we have one dedicated person "holding the pager" each week.
-Our on-call schedule runs from 5 PM on Friday to 5 PM the following Friday.
+Our on-call schedules run with one dedicated person holding the pager each week, from 5 PM on Friday to 5 PM the following Friday.
 We’ve found that putting the weekend at the start of a shift means it isn’t looming over you all week, and it makes for a pleasant Friday evening when a shift concludes.

 There are a few things we do as a team to support whoever is on-call each week: